Nailujj/MLP-for-blood-cell-classification/README.md

-# Blood Cell Classification Project
+# Blood Cell Classification using a custom MLP approach

 This project aims to classify blood cell types using various machine learning models, with a particular focus on the implementation and optimization of a custom Multi-Layer Perceptron (MLP) classifier.